DoctorDiffusion/ComfyUI-Doctor-Tools/README.md

 # 🎬🔀MediaMixer
-A node suite for downloading audio and video from youtube as we all sevral useful video utilits such as a final frame selector and a node that merges two videos into one.
+A video utility node suite for ComfyUI
 ****

 ## Installation